Charcoal Man Sculpture

 Charcoal Man Sculpture:

-This beautiful sculpture sits in the woods near High Dam, near Finsthwaite in Cumbria.
+This beautiful sculpture sits in the woods near High Dam, close to Finsthwaite in Cumbria.

 The charcoal man sculpture commemorates the charcoal burning industry carried out in the wood since the building of Furness Abbey in the 12th century.

-Charcoal was a vital component in the iron smelting process.
+Charcoal was a vital component in the iron smelting process as well as making glass and in the metalwork trades.

 The sculpture sits within the remains of a bark peelers hut.